-What foods can increase the risk of developing cancer?
+What foods can increase my risk of cancer?

-Although there isn't clear evidence about whether specific foods prevent cancer, research shows that certain foods can increase your cancer risk.
+Although there is no clear evidence about whether certain foods prevent cancer, research shows that they can increase your cancer risk.
 These include the following:

-- Heavily processed meats, such as ham, bacon, sausage, salami and bologna, can increase your risk of colorectal cancer if you eat them too often.
+- Heavily processed meats, such as ham, bacon, sausage, salami, and bologna.
+These can increase your risk of colorectal cancer if you eat them too often.

 - Foods that are high in saturated fats can contribute to weight gain.
 Being overweight increases your risk of many types of cancer.

-- Alcohol increases the risk of cancer of the mouth, throat, esophagus, liver, breast and colorectal area.
-If you do drink alcohol, do not have more than 2 drinks per day if you are a man or more than 1 drink per day if you are a woman.
-One drink is a 12-ounce bottle of beer (4.5% alcohol), a 5-ounce glass of wine (12.9% alcohol) or 1.5 ounces of 80-proof distilled spirits.
+- Alcohol can increase your risk of mouth, throat, esophagus, liver, breast, and colorectal cancer.
+Men should not have more than 2 drinks per day.
+Women should not have more than 1 drink per day.
+One drink is a 12-ounce bottle of beer (4.5% alcohol), a 5-ounce glass of wine (12.9% alcohol), or 1.5 ounces of 80-proof distilled spirits.